Click here to see pictures

 Assistance & Teaching Society in 2003.
 Debbie is also author of the book Rats!
 A Fun and Care Book published

-by Bowtie Press in 1998 and revised in 2002 as Rats, Practical, Accurate Advice from the Expert, the booklet Rat Health Care, and the book The Complete Guide to Rat Training,
+by Bowtie Press in 1998 and revised in 2002 as Rats, Practical, Accurate Advice from the Expert, and the book The Complete Guide to Rat Training,

 published by TFH Publications in 2008.